 Personally, I used my aged metal roofing to make gorgeous farmhouse style window awnings for my sons’ room.
-(I have a tutorial for that project coming in a couple of days.
+(You can get the step by step tutorial for building the awnings right here.
 I decided to share this first step in the process separately to keep your eyes from crossing at my long, very detailed, super helpful tutorial for building the awnings.
 You’re welcome!)

 Some links in this post are affiliate links.
 See my full disclosure here.

 Corrugated metal roofing (you can find this at any home improvement store)